unbreakabl3/unbreakabl3.github.io/_posts/2024-03-24-vrbt-how-to-setup-workstation.md

 cd /path/archetype.keystore-2.0.0
 ```

-Generate a private key and export it .Replace with your values.
+Generate a private key and export it.
+Replace with your values.

 ```shell
 openssl genpkey -out private_key.pem -algorithm RSA